 Catherine Mayer talks about alternative futures and Chan Koonchung chooses his favourite books on dystopia and utopia.
 Daniel Wilson chooses his best books on robotics and Greg Garrett his best books on zombies.
 Roger Luckhurst talks about the best books on and by HG Wells, the “Shakespeare of Science Fiction”.

 Of our interviewees, three recommend World War Z: An oral history of the Zombie War by Max Brooks.

 Interested in science fiction, but not sure where to begin?
 Sceptical of spaceships, but never really given them a chance?
 We asked Nicholas Whyte, administrator of the World Science Fiction Society’s renowned annual Hugo Awards, to recommend five of the best sci fi books that should appeal to readers new to the genre

-If you’re hoping to travel to a galaxy far, far away this summer, these six excellent sci fi novels will help you on your way.
+If you’re hoping to travel to a galaxy far, far away with your next book, these six excellent sci fi novels will help you on your way.
 Tom Hunter, the director of the Arthur C Clarke Award for science fiction books, discusses the 2019 prize shortlist.

 What will the next global conflict look like?
 Two of America’s leading defence experts, P W Singer and August Cole, turned to science fiction to explore the prospect of a future war, and how existing technology might be used in one.
 Here, they choose five novels depicting a fictional World War Three that served as inspiration.

 Fiction that explores issues of climate change is growing at an unprecedented rate today, says the journalist who coined the phrase ‘cli-fi’, Dan Bloom.
 Here, he picks the five best books of the field, and introduces us to a globally important, underexplored literary genre